 IMS ExpertServices: Introduction to Ty Sagalow (4 min)

-In over 100 cases over the last 96 months (as of May 2021), over 50 different law firms from across the United States, Puerto Rico and Australia representing both insurers and policyholders turn to IIG for expert witness services in insurance disputes.
-While with 41 testifying appearances, 6 at trial/Ct Hearings/Arbitration, Mr. Sagalow has been retained in a wide range of insurance policies, he has a specialized expertise in:
+In over 120 cases (as of Dec 2022), over 50 different law firms from across the United States, Puerto Rico and Australia representing both insurers and policyholders turn to IIG for expert witness services in insurance disputes.
+While with 50 testifying appearances, 6 at trial/Ct Hearings/Arbitration, Mr. Sagalow has been retained in a wide range of insurance policies, he has a specialized expertise in:

 - Directors and Officers Insurance (D&O)